mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 We just made our program more abstract and flexible.
 We can even create a user interface for our boss so that if she wants to send out a message on everyone's pet's birthday she can do that without even talking to us.

-We've programmed our job out of existence.
+If our job was to send birthday greetings, we're unemployed.
+If our job was to write programs that send messages on certain days, we've programmed our job out of existence.

 As programmers we avoid writing repetitive code or solving the same problem twice.
 We take repetitive tasks and make it possible to do them over and over at nearly zero cost.

 Beyond eliminating repetition, programmers work to eliminate "incidental complexity" or the work that is not essential to the problems at hand.
-There are committees of programmers that create standards and collaborate to enhance platforms so that programmers can stop dealing with trivial technical problems and focus on the fundamental complexity of the problems at hand.
+Committees of programmers create standards and enhance platforms so that programmers can stop dealing with trivial technical problems and focus on the fundamental complexity of the problems at hand.

-For instance, front-end developers used to spend hours creating images for rounded corners on the web and now this can be accomplished in with one line of CSS code.
+For instance, front-end developers used to spend hours creating images to produce rounded corners on the web and now this can be accomplished in with one line of CSS code.
 When programmers recognize problems that are solved over and over, they create reusable libraries and frameworks that can radically improve the speed and reliability of software construction.
-Programmers are so fanatical about improving the sate of their work, that they often join world-wide communities of volunteers to build and maintain these tools.
+Programmers are so fanatical about improving the sate of their work, that they often join world-wide communities of volunteers to build and maintain software that eliminates programming work.

 If programming keeps getting "easier" then why isn't there less demand for software developers?
 Because as creating software gets more efficient, we find new uses for it and tackle new problems that were too hard and too expensive to do before.
 This is why we can have autonomous vehicles and too many online social networks.
-This is why we had PAC-Man in 1980 and have Destiny in 2015.

 If Computers Could Program
 --------------------------

 So the very nature of programming is that it eliminates repetitive work.
 Let's focus back on the question: Can we teach a computer to program?
-Can a computer could take some very basic input from a human and create a new program as a human programmer would?
+Can a computer take some very basic input from a human and create a new program as a human programmer would?

 Here's our thought experiment: Tom wants to start a business selling books, so he goes to a computer and says: "Build a program to sell books."
 The computer recognizes this command and, with the precision of a team of master programmers, creates and deploys a new book selling application in one second.
 Tom logs into his new online store.
 There he needs to fill out some information.
 He needs his business's bank information.
-What books is he selling?
-He'll need the ISBN numbers for those, and are these physical books or can people download them.
+He needs some way to tell the application what books is he selling and whether they are physical or can be downloaded.
 What shipping providers are they going to use?

-This is getting a little involved, but this isn't programming right?
+This is getting a little involved, but this isn't programming, right?
 This is just using, and configuring a program.

 My point is this: Even if we could teach a computer to write a program like this